 Tired.
 If you had to describe him in one word, that was it.

 London sat at the far end of the conference table, a half-empty tumbler full of lukewarm water sitting in front of him.
-A neat, leather-bound portfolio sat next to the water, an old heirloom pen tucked up against it.
-His thumb drummed quietly against its spine, his arm rested in such a way to avoid creasing his suit against the table.
+A crisp leather-bound portfolio sat next to the water, an old heirloom pen tucked up against it.
+His thumb drummed against its spine, his arm resting in such a way to avoid creasing his seersucker suit against the table.

 He’d tilt his head this way and that, nodding at the other nameless businessmen in the room with him.
 For the most part, they ignored him.
 Why would they pay attention to him?
 He was nothing.
-An officer for some other part of the company they didn’t really care about, here to dawdle and act like he gave a shit — like he was really part of the team — when in reality he’d been eyeing his Submariner like a hawk, just waiting for the top of the hour.
+An officer for some other part of the company they didn’t really care about, here to dawdle and act like he gave a shit — like he was really part of the team.
+In reality, the only thing that had his attention was his Submariner, which he’d been eye-fucking for the last five minutes, watching the second hand rip and claw its way to the top of the hour.

-Soon as that minute hand swung far enough, he’d fly out of there.
+The minute hand would follow soon behind, and as soon as it crossed the threshold, he’d fly out of there.
 He’d shuffle off with the rest of them, acting like he had another meeting to oh-so-urgently march on over to.
 In reality he’d just head to his car, throw the radio on and dream of Bermuda, or somewhere else he imagined rich white people flocked to.

 “… and that’s where we’ll end for today,” an extraordinarily tall man at the opposite side of the room said.
 He reached over to grab his briefcase, snapping up some documents and piling them all in.